 Functionality aspects:

-[CPG-5.X-001] 5G system is expected to convey media signals for machine type communications that support feature extraction and descriptor signalling.
+[CPG-5.4.3-001] 5G system is expected to convey media signals for machine type communications that support feature extraction and descriptor signalling.

 NOTE : The type of feature and descriptor is out of scope of this document.